-- 1. Florida schools have underutilized the FSSAT as the statewide physical site security assessment instrument despite the FSSAT having been mandated and funded by the legislature since 2014. - 2.
-Some school districts failed to file their FSSATs with DOE as required by law. - 3.
-The revised FSSAT is superior to the old tool and will lead to better assessments of physical site security on Florida's K-12 school campuses.
+- 1. The FSSAT is statutorily confidential and its contents are not subject to public disclosure. - 2.
+Florida schools have underutilized the FSSAT as the statewide physical site security assessment instrument despite the FSSAT having been mandated and funded by the legislature since 2014. - 3.
+Some school districts failed to file their FSSATs with FDOE as required by law. - 4.
+The 2019 revised FSSAT is superior to the old tool and will lead to better assessments of physical site security on Florida's K-12 school campuses.
+The FSSAT is a dynamic document that is constantly being reviewed by the Office of Safe Schools for enhancements.

 - 1. It is imperative that all Florida schools assess their physical site security at least annually and use the FSSAT to develop a remedial plan that addresses deficiencies and improves school hardening. - 2.
-All schools and school districts must comply with the law and submit all school-specific and districtwide FSSATs in a timely manner.
+All schools and school districts must comply with the law and submit all schoolspecific and districtwide FSSATs in a timely manner. - 3.
+The Commissioner of Education and State Board of Education should have sanction authority over the superintendent and school board for non-compliance with FSSAT submission requirements.